gerardcanal/ICAPS_20_SummerSchool_ROSPlan/doc/ICAPS_PELab.md

 - ROSPlan uses Action Interfaces to link the abstract PDDL actions with the low-level robot constraints.
 The grasping action interface assumes that there will be an object there.
-Now, let's see what happens when no object is there, by moving it outside the side of view of Tiago.
-You can do this in simulation by changing the interaction mode to **Translation Mode** and then select the cube.
+Now, let's see what happens when one object, for example the **green** cube, is not there.
+You can move it outside the sight of view of Tiago.
+You can do this in simulation by changing the interaction mode to **Translation Mode** and then select the **green** cube.

   **Pic**